febos/ARTEM-KT/README.md

 The seven representative group II intron structures in mmCIF format

+### othermotifs

+Data on the G4, GNRA-tetraloop, i-motif, and parallel-pairing motif

 ### refmotifs

 Two reference motifs - a Kt7 kink-turn and a k-junction, in mmCIF format